passy/Android-DirectoryChooser/README.md

 #### Maven

-The library is also awailable on Sonatype:
+Library releases are available on Maven Central, snapshots can be retrieved from Sonatype:

-*Release*
+*Release (SDK 11+)*

 ```xml
 <dependency>